Watermark (Enya album): Side one

 Watermark opens with a same-titled track, a tradition that Enya would adopt on her next three albums.
 Its title derived from a poem Roma was writing at the time of recording, which inspired her to name the track accordingly.
 However, the track was kept as an instrumental and the poem was left unused.
-It was printed for the first time in the liner notes for Enya's 2002 box set, Only Time – The Collection.
+It was printed for the first time in the liner notes for Enya's 2002 box set, Only Time: The Collection.
 Enya and Nicky dedicated the track to Bones Howe, an American producer and a friend of Nicky's who was the inspiration behind the only word that Enya sings on the track: "Howe".
 During a meeting with Enya, Diana, Princess of Wales revealed that "Watermark" was a favourite of hers.

 "Cursum Perficio" was inspired by a documentary on Marilyn Monroe.

 "Cursum Perficio" came about after Enya and the Ryans had seen a documentary on American actress and model Marilyn Monroe, who once wrote the phrase on the tiles on her front doorstep.
-It means "Your journey ends here" in Latin, and Roma completed a set of Latin lyrics based around the phrase.
+It means "My journey ends here" or "I finish the course" in Latin, and Roma completed a set of Latin lyrics based around the phrase.
 Enya wanted her vocals to be "bold and up-front" like that of a choral piece, and realised early on that translating its lyrics into English or Irish would not complement the music, so Latin was used.
 Its original title was "Quo Plus".

 "On Your Shore" refers to Magheragallon Beach at Enya's hometown of Gweedore, County Donegal that houses a cemetery where her grandparents are buried.
 Its emotional and personal connection to her childhood inspired her to write it.
 She explained, "When the first people lived in Gweedore, there was a sort of shelter for the fishermen ...
 The sea came in when there was a sermon going on and everybody was wiped out.
 There are a lot of stories like that, where we would start to talk about them and a song would evolve."
 It was written as an instrumental at first, but Enya and Nicky found lyrics suited the track better.
 Numerous "vocal experiments" were tried out for it, but neither suited the music, so it took the more simple form of a single lead vocal with one synthesiser.
 The clarinet solo was originally sung on its demo, but Nicky suggested a clarinet was the most suitable instrument that suited the vocals she used when singing it.